 5 minutes; 10 – 50 people

 Participants are blindfolded and assigned an animal.
-The challenge is to use animal noises in order to meet up with other animals of same species.
+The challenge is to use animal noises in order to meet up with other animals of the same species.
 Aim to have at least three animals of each species.
 Releases energy.
 Loud, fun, chaotic, then gradually order and unity.

 10 minutes; 10 – 100 people

 A very physical team version of 'Rock, Paper, Scissors'!
-Sort the group into two teams and explain that each team has to choose one of three options - Wizards, Pixies, or Giants.
+Sort the group into two teams and explain that each team has to choose one of three options – Wizards, Pixies, or Giants.
 Demonstrate the action for each choice.
-Wizards step forward and use their arms to 'zap' their opponents (and of course say "Zap!" as they do so).
+Wizards move forward and use their arms to 'zap' their opponents (and of course say "Zap!" as they do so).
 Pixies bend down low and scurry around in circles quickly whilst chattering to themselves in high-pitched gibberish.

-Giants step forward and raise themselves to their full height (arms stretched above their heads, hands clawed) and they roar.
+Giants move forward and raise themselves to their full height (arms stretched above their heads, hands clawed) and they roar.
 Obviously.
 Now get the teams to huddle together and give them a minute or two to agree their choice.
 Then they stand facing each other across the room, and on your count of "One...Two..." they take two steps forward.
 On the count of “Three...” they do their thing, be it wizardly, pixie like or gigantic.

 Here's how to score: